Inverse uniqueness results for Schr\"odinger operators using de Branges theory

-for all values $c\in(a,b)$.
+holds for all $c\in(a,b)$.
 Moreover, this transformation uniquely extends to a unitary map from $L^2(a,b)$ onto $\LdBsm$ and the operator $H$ is mapped onto multiplication with the independent variable in $\LdBsm$.
-Note that $\rho$ is uniquely determined by these properties and hence refered to as the spectral measure of $H$ associated with the solution $\phi$.
+Note that the measure $\rho$ is uniquely determined by these properties and hence referred to as the spectral measure of $H$ associated with the solution $\phi$.

-From these results one sees that the transforms of all functions $f\in L^2(a,c)$, equipped with the norm inherited from the space $\LdBsm$, form a Hilbert space.
-In order to show that they even form a de Branges space, fix some $c\in(a,b)$ and consider the entire function
+From these results, one sees that the space of transforms of all functions in $L^2(a,c)$, equipped with the norm inherited from the space $\LdBsm$, forms a Hilbert space.
+In order to show that it is even a de Branges space, fix some $c\in(a,b)$ and consider the entire function

 Using the Lagrange identity and the fact that the Wronskian of two solutions satisfying the same boundary condition at $a$ (if any) vanishes in $a$, one gets